cyrusobrien/cyrusobrien/_pages/RelPol275.md

 Wednesday, September 26

-* Michael Willrich, “The Price of Justice” and “Socialized Law in Action,” _City of Courts: Socializing Justice in Progressive Era Chicago_ (New York: Cambridge University Press, 2003).
+* Michael Willrich, “Socialized Law in Action,” _City of Courts: Socializing Justice in Progressive Era Chicago_ (New York: Cambridge University Press, 2003).

-* Chicago Vice Commission, EXCERPTS, [_The Social Evil in Chicago; A Study of Existing Conditions with Recommendations by the Vice Commission of Chicago_](https://archive.org/details/socialevilinchic00chic) (Chicago: Gunthorp-Warren, 1911), p.
+* Chicago Vice Commission, [_The Social Evil in Chicago; A Study of Existing Conditions with Recommendations by the Vice Commission of Chicago_](https://archive.org/details/socialevilinchic00chic) (Chicago: Gunthorp-Warren, 1911), p.
 1-2 and 261-278.

 </div>